Welcome to Atkinson

 What type of secure children’s home is Atkinson?

 There are 14 secure children’s homes in England and Wales.
 Seven of them are welfare-only (where children and young people are placed in security for their own welfare by their local council and the court).
-The remaining secure children’s homes are for criminal placements via the Youth Justice Board.
+The remaining secure children’s homes are for sentenced young people via the Youth Custody Service.

 Darren Beattie – Registered Manager